 When implementing any kind of change or transformation, there is a high element of risk involved.
-In Digital Transformation, cybersecurity is one of the biggest concern and challenge when it comes to transformation efforts.
+In Digital Transformation, cybersecurity is one of the biggest concerns and challenges when it comes to transformation efforts.
 The exposure of customer data is one of the most pressing concerns for all companies and this is precisely why companies should mitigate these threats at the earliest stage of the process rather than making it an afterthought.

 A survey by tech radar revealed that even though security should be a top priority, only a third of organizations undergoing digital transformation consider cybersecurity at the development phase.
-Often it isn’t until the implementation stage or until transformation is underway that cybersecurity issues become apparent.
+Often it isn’t until the implementation stage or until the transformation is underway that cybersecurity issues become apparent.
 A few companies even admitted that their transformation process gave no thought to cybersecurity at any stage in the process, leaving their organizations and data vulnerable across various touchpoints.

 How complacency is leaving organizations vulnerable

 Although many organizations reported considering cybersecurity only at a later stage of digital transformation, the stakeholders often reported that their cybersecurity measures were sufficient to foil a malicious attack.
 However, this perceived effectiveness falters in the face of data as at least 86% of these companies reported some kind of security breach in the past year.
 Hence, it is becoming increasingly important for organizations to better their security posture and collaborate with third parties and vendors to help secure their data environments.
 In this delicate scenario, third-party vendors, technology partners, and software products all have to be vetted through the lens of cybersecurity to prevent breaches at any level.

 Risks that firms have to consider while undergoing a digital transformation.

 Increased complexity, increased vulnerability